segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/friendbuy/index.md

 Adding Friendbuy as a Source to Segment is a surefire way to elevate analysis of your referral program performance.
 Friendbuy will automatically send referral events and important metadata to Segment.

 These events can be passed to your Segment Destinations such as data warehouses and analytics tools.
-Joined with data from other marketing programs, you can start telling a unified story of each customer’s journey and tailor your reporting to the KPIs that matter most.
+Joined with data from other marketing programs, you can start telling a unified story of each customer's journey and tailor your reporting to the KPIs that matter most.

 ## Getting Started
  1. From your Sources page in Segment, click **Add source**.